Boeing Incompetence Continues: The Space Launch System Debacle

 We all know what is happening now with the Boeing disaster in space where two astronauts are marooned and the billion dollar taxicab is not only malfunctioning but can’t be undocked without a human inside piloting the capsule away.

-Boeing was contracted to by a Never Ascend to Space Again (NASA) program to develop a new upper stage for the Space Launch System (SLS) rocket is seven years behind schedule and significantly over budget.
+Boeing was contracted by Never Ascend to Space Again (NASA) to develop a new upper stage for the Space Launch System (SLS) rocket and it’s seven years behind schedule and significantly over budget.

 The new Exploration Upper Stage, a more powerful second stage for the SLS rocket that made its debut in late 2022, is viewed by NASA as a key piece of its Artemis program to return humans to the Moon.
 The current plan calls for the use of this new upper stage beginning with the second lunar landing, the Artemis IV mission, currently scheduled for 2028.
 In NASA parlance, the upgraded version of the SLS rocket is known as Block 1B.